What are the best practices for backing up and restoring Microsoft SQL databases off of a Datto SIRIS device?

 - Microsoft SQL Server

-- If you are performing local backups of the SQL database on your production machine in addition to Datto backups of the production machine itself, the local backups of the database should be saved to a volume excluded from the Datto appliance's Volume-Level Backup Control.
-Otherwise, the machine's incremental backups will be significantly larger as a result of taking backups of backups.
+- If you are performing local backups of the SQL database on your production machine in addition to Datto backups of the production machine itself, you should save the local backups of the database to a volume excluded from the Datto appliance's Volume-Level Backup Control.
+Otherwise, the machine's incremental backups will be more significant as a result of taking backups of backups.

-- Large backups remain a possibility if an SQL server is included on a backed-up partition
+- Large backups remain a possibility if a backed-up partition includes a SQL server.

 - Methods of restoration may be different from a typical file restore, as our file restores do not preserve permissions.